grifocx/GolfTripTracker/testing.md

 ## Pre-Weekend Final Checklist

 **24 Hours Before Tournament:**
+- [ ] Tournament selected and status set to "In Progress"
 - [ ] All players registered and handicaps confirmed
-- [ ] Tournament dates and course verified
+- [ ] Tournament dates and course verified in tournament overview
-- [ ] All rounds and scorecards created
+- [ ] All rounds created with proper tournament context
+- [ ] Scorecards properly configured with player assignments
 - [ ] Score entry system tested and working
 - [ ] Leaderboards displaying correctly
 - [ ] Mobile access confirmed for on-course use
 - [ ] Admin credentials secured and accessible
+- [ ] Tournament selection workflow tested and documented
 - [ ] Player instructions communicated (if needed)

 **Day of Tournament:**